-December 7, 2016 - The Patent Trial and Appeal Board recently held in a post grant review (PGR) that a petitioner failed to prove that patent claims were obvious.
-The PTAB reached this holding after finding that the petitioner's declarant (its president) was a fact witness and not qualified as an expert, and that he failed to explain how tests were performed and data was generated on the petitioner's prior art compositions.
+December 7, 2016 - The Patent Trial and Appeal Board recently held in a post grant review (PGR) that a petitioner failed to prove by a preponderance of the evidence that patent claims were obvious in view of the petitioner's prior art compositions.
+The PTAB reached this holding after finding that the petitioner's declarant (its president) was a fact witness and not qualified as an expert, and that he failed to explain how tests were performed and data was generated on petitioner's prior art compositions.